microsoft/vscode-docs/api/get-started/wrapping-up.md

 ## Samples & Guides

-We have a great collection of Sample Extensions that you can adapt from, and some of them include detailed guide that explains the source code.
+We have a great collection of sample extensions that you can adapt from, and some of them include a detailed guide that explains the source code.
 You can find all Samples & Guides in the [Extension Guide Listing](/api/extension-guides/overview) or the [vscode-extension-samples](https://github.com/Microsoft/vscode-extension-samples) repository.